scutcyr/CPED/README.md

 This repository provides the implementation details for the paper:
 **[CPED: A Large-Scale Chinese Personalized and Emotional Dialogue Dataset for Conversational AI](https://arxiv.org/abs/2205.14727)**

 For more information, please refer to our [paper](https://arxiv.org/abs/2205.14727).

+The dataset is also available in luge.ai: [https://www.luge.ai/#/luge/dataDetail?id=41](https://www.luge.ai/#/luge/dataDetail?id=41)

 ## <a name="#Contents">Contents</a>
 * <a href="#Introduction">Introduction</a>